take the first step in cultivating your success

 • Transitioning your work to other team members is one of the most challenging parts of your departure AND will be the FIRST thing on your manager’s mind.

-• Start by talking to your boss about who will take on additional responsibilities until a replacement is determined.
+• Begin by discussing with your boss who will assume additional responsibilities until a replacement is identified.

-• Think through your key objectives and develop a list of mission-critical actions versus nice to have.
+• Think through your key objectives and develop a list of mission-critical actions versus those that are nice to have.

-• Create a written plan and a shared folder with associated documents, files, links, and everything necessary for the team to carry on in your absence.
+• Create a written plan and a shared folder with all associated documents, files, links, and other necessary materials for the team to continue operating in your absence.

-• Allow enough time for overlap — maybe there’s a weekly task you are transitioning to a new team member; can you start to have them take over while you’re there to explain?
+• Allow enough time for overlap — maybe there’s a weekly task you’re transitioning to a new team member.
+Can you start to have them take over while you’re there to explain?

 Keep in touch!
 Maintaining relationships is a critical component of exiting with grace.

-• Leaving your esteemed colleagues behind is often one of the most challenging things of resigning.
-Keep in mind, just because you don’t work together each day doesn’t mean you can’t continue with your working relationship.
+• Leaving your esteemed colleagues behind is often one of the most challenging things about resigning.
+Keep in mind that just because you don’t work together every day doesn’t mean you can’t continue your working relationship.

 • Recognize your manager for their support; it’s also considerate to highlight something specific you learned while working together.